 ---

-description: Comprehensive React/TypeScript frontend code review with optional parallel agents
+description: Comprehensive React/TypeScript frontend code review with per-area review skills, run in parallel where the agent supports subagents and sequentially otherwise.

 name: review-frontend